 This is not to say that you must identify with one of these groups to receive a treatment!
-I am simply aiming for transparency in my approach to make everybody feel welcome.
+I am simply aiming for transparency in my approach to help everybody feel welcome.

 As a queer person myself I was frustrated by the lack of holistic therapies on offer specifically for the community.
 Receiving bodywork can be an intimate form of therapy that requires trust and respect and I strive to create a space where everybody can feel safe and seen.
 If you feel that your gender identity or sexuality is relevant to your interest in receiving bodywork then this can be discussed in your consultation.

 Massage and bodywork can be daunting for people with insecurities about their bodies due to the more intimate nature of the treatments.
 Many people may be worried about removing items of their clothing, or getting onto straight sized massage tables.
 Unless the floor is inaccessible to you, almost all treatments will take place with the client in loose, comfortable clothing, on a comfortable futon on the floor.
-Massage is a wonderful way to do something kind for your body, paying it some attention rather than criticism.
+Massage is a wonderful way to do something kind for your body and to develop a connection with your physical self.

 Safety, boundaries and consent are extremely important in bodywork as touch can be triggering for many people.
 I am happy to discuss and respect any boundaries or other requests you may have with regard to your body and your treatment.
-Though I have completed professional development courses in Trauma Informed Practice, it is important to state that I am not a licensed or qualified mental health practitioner, trauma counsellor or support worker.
-While I will do my utmost to ensure that you feel as safe during a bodywork treatment as possible, I would encourage you to seek additional professional mental health support for surviving trauma.
+Though I have lived experience myself and have completed and developed professional development courses in Trauma Informed Practice, it is important to state that I am not a licensed or qualified mental health practitioner, trauma counsellor or support worker.
+While I will do my utmost to ensure that you feel as safe during a bodywork treatment as possible, I would encourage you to seek additional professional mental health support for surviving or living with trauma.